arrdnek/project-bems/README.md

 - Development of RESTful API and Websocket Server for data access and control.
 - Database schema and management.
 - Integration with MinIO object storage for sensor data and file storage.
-- Full IoT system deployment.
+- Full IoT system deployment (software).

 ### Backend Boundaries and Focus